juusokasperi/42/README.md

 ### minitalk
 - To test with a really long string, run `cat ./text.txt|xargs -0 ./client <SERVER_PID>`
-- Mandatory version works with unicode but does not acknowledge messages.
-Bonus does that.
-Maybe just get rid of that and make the bonus the only program this compiles.

 ### push_swap
 _Wrote Nov-Dec 2024_